Looterro/EmojiArt_Multiplatform-CS193P/README.md

 - Application supports undo/redo functionality, files can be saved on macOS and are autosaved on iOS devices

-- In file manager files multiple file instances of emojiArt can be created, renamed and deleted
+- In file manager multiple file instances of emojiArt can be created, renamed and deleted